RohanBPatel/cylinder-wake-drag-frequency/README.md

 | `matplotlib` | Plotting |
 | `pydmd` | Dynamic Mode Decomposition |

+## License

+Huge thanks to [Blake Vennall](https://www.linkedin.com/in/blake-vennall-b23a97270/) and [Logan Woodcock](https://www.linkedin.com/in/logan-woodcock-4a9991291/) for their work in conception, lab testing, and interpretation.

+This code was developed as part of an open-ended lab project in ME 30801 at Purdue University.
+Feel free to adapt it for educational purposes with attribution to Rohan Patel.

 ## References

 [^Blevins]: R. D. Blevins, “Forces on and stability of a cylinder in a wake,” *Journal of Offshore Mechanics and Arctic Engineering*, vol. 127, no. 1, pp. 39–45, Mar.
 2005, ISSN: 0892-7219.
 DOI: [10.1115/1.1854697](10.1115/1.1854697). eprint: [https://asmedigitalcollection.asme.org/offshoremechanics/article-pdf/127/1/39/5555682/39_1.pdf](https://asmedigitalcollection.asme.org/offshoremechanics/article-pdf/127/1/39/5555682/39_1.pdf).
 [Online].
 Available: [https://doi.org/10.1115/1.1854697](https://doi.org/10.1115/1.1854697).